ReferoSoftware/nginx/README.md

 This image isn't as configurable as I'd like...it can only really work with a php-fpm service.
 As you should know NGiNX can serve just static content or potentially use many different server directives for things such as proxies.
 I would like to make this image more intelligent by having some different configurations which will be used dependent upon whether certain environment variables are set.

-This will allow us to maintain only a single NGiNX image, without having to make the image extremely large and have too many purposes.
+This will allow us to maintain only a single NGiNX image, without having to make the image extremely large and keeping the running containers focused on a single purpose.
 This NGiNX image should only ever be configured to serve one site; in the docker ecosystem you should use another instance of this container rather than serving multiple sites through the same container.